 The calculations become a little more complicated if you have more than one IRA.
 Again, there are two possible tax scenarios:

-As you can see, the tax rules get complicated if you've made nondeductible contributions.
-Fortunately, you don't have to file the required tax forms by yourself.
-Contact your tax advisor to help you understand how withdrawals from your traditional IRA will affect your tax situation and complete the necessary red tape.
+As you can see, the tax rules get complicated if you’ve made nondeductible contributions.
+Traditional IRA withdrawal tax treatment depends on whether contributions were deductible, how much basis you’ve built up, how many IRAs you own, and whether an early withdrawal penalty applies.
+Fortunately, you don’t have to sort through all of the required tax forms on your own.
+Contact your tax advisor to understand how withdrawals from your traditional IRA will affect your tax situation and how to report them correctly.

-In general, the taxable portion of a withdrawal from a traditional IRA prior to age 59½ is subject to a 10% early withdrawal penalty tax on top of the regular income tax hit.
+In general, the taxable portion of a withdrawal from a traditional IRA before age 59½ is subject to a 10% early withdrawal penalty tax on top of the regular income tax hit.
 But there are several exceptions to the penalty tax.
 Common examples include:

 Your tax advisor can tell you if you’re eligible for these or any other exceptions to the 10% early withdrawal penalty tax.